esotericpig/EkoScape/README.md

 This project uses **CMake**, [Ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages), and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started).
 Please install these for your system.

-See the [GitHub Workflows](.github/workflows/) for quickly getting started.
+See the [GitHub Workflows](.github/workflows/) or the top of [CMakeLists.txt](CMakeLists.txt) for quickly getting started.

-If you have Ruby installed, there is also a script, [scripts/dev.rb](scripts/dev.rb), for quick development.
+If you have Ruby installed, there is also a script, [scripts/dev.rb](scripts/dev.rb), for rapid development.

 ### Configuring Build ###